Triple top and Triple bottom Patterns guide

 The second bottom indicates that the bulls gain momentum and prepare for a potential reversal.
 So, the price rise once again and reaches the resistance level for the second time and forms the second high point.
 Then the third bottom appears and indicates that there is strong support and bears can give up when the price breaks the resistance level (neckline).
 In this case, the bullish reversal of the triple bottom pattern is confirmed.

-How to identify the triple top Pattern ?
+How to identify them ?

 You should ensure that there is a trend first.
 In this case, you should find an uptrend.
 Then look for three swing highs at the same level.
 Once you find them draw the pattern using the tools available on your platform.
 After drawing the pattern connect the low points to obtain the neckline.